-In studies testing the effects of vagus nerve stimulation on children with epilepsy, one of the side effects is uncontrollable laughter.
+In studies testing6 the effects of vagus nerve stimulation on children with epilepsy, one of the side effects is uncontrollable laughter.
 And while it's not a desired side effect in a clinical setting, this does show that laughter is associated with an increase in vagal stimulation.
 So laugh and laugh often; there are so many proven benefits!

 3. Intermittent fasting.

-Biofeedback, especially heart rate variability biofeedback, is an amazing type of technology that works by displaying a visual representation of what's happening inside the body.
+Biofeedback, especially heart rate variability biofeedback9, is an amazing type of technology that works by displaying a visual representation of what's happening inside the body.
 This way, a person can better understand the physiological effects of deep breathing or relaxation techniques; the vagus nerve plays a major role in breathing regulation and heart rate variability, so this can be a fun way to exercise it.

 5. Cold exposure.

-We already know that the vagus nerve plays a major role in the gut-brain axis, but thanks to science, we now know that gut microorganisms can actually activate the vagus nerve.
+We already know that the vagus nerve plays a major role in the gut-brain axis, but thanks to science, we now know that gut microorganisms can actually activate11 the vagus nerve.
 As you can imagine, this plays a major role in our brain and behavior—in case you needed another reason to invest in an effective probiotic.